-Our senior litigation solicitor, Kuldeep S. Clair, reviews how we may be able to help you if you are involved in disputes over property which you have either rented or are renting out.
+Our senior litigation solicitor, Kuldeep S. Clair, reviews how he may be able to help you if you are involved in a dispute over property which you have either rented or are renting out.

-Sterling Law can help in disputes whether you are the landlord or the tenant.
+I can help in disputes whether you are the landlord (L) or the tenant (T).
 In practice, we deal with disputes over residential property, and the majority of those properties are let on ‘assured short-hold tenancies’.
 However, we deal with other rental situations, and commercial tenancies as well.

 The important points which distinguish assured shorthold tenancies are that:

-- Landlord can take possession without giving a valid reason once the original term has expired.
+– The L can take possession without giving a valid reason once the original term has expired.

-- Landlord must still give a minimum period of notice to do that, and cannot forcibly remove the Tenant without do so through licensed bailiffs, and obtaining a court order first.
+– The L must still give a minimum period of notice to do that, and cannot forcibly remove the T without do so through licensed bailiffs, and obtaining a court order first.

-- An initial deposit is taken by the Landlord, which is must be held under an authorised independent scheme and repaid to the Tenant at the end of the tenancy.
+– An initial deposit is taken by the L, which is must be held under an authorised independent scheme and repaid to the T at the end of the tenancy.

-If you require any assistance or advice, please contact us directly for a free case assessment:
+If you would like advice, please contact me directly for a quick chat:

 Kuldeep S. Clair,